Seifeldin-Sabry/QwirkleWebsite/README.md

-# Project Quirkle - Integration 1.2
+# Project Qwirkle Website - Integration 1.2

-Team Members: Seifeldin, Sakis and Nathan
+to view the website live, you may go to this link (Qwirkle)[https://2021-22.team14.acs.kdg.be/]